How to Get a U.S. Passport in 2 Weeks or Less [2025 Update]

 • Expedited service: Additional $60

-• If you not renewing, but applying for a first passport there is an additional and separate $35 acceptance fee.
+• When you are not renewing, but applying for a first passport there is an additional and separate $35 acceptance fee.

-If you’re between the ages of 12-22 and want to put that passport to good use, see our current student travel programs or contact us anytime for help.
+If you’re between the ages of 12-22 and want to put that passport to good use, see our current teen travel programs or contact us anytime for help.

 About the Author